LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 # Multi-Element-Wing-Generator
 ## Overview
-The main motivation for this project is to develop parametric modeling of a multi-element wing structure using a novel combination of:
+The main motivation for this project is to develop parametric modeling techniques of a multi-element wing structure using a novel combination of:
 1. Class Shape Transformations (CST)
 2. Piecewise Cubic Hermite Interpolating Polynomials (PCHIP).